dcdh/poc-quarkus-persistence/FEEDBACK.md

 start in dev mode   : OK
-run as native image : OK
+run as native image : KO